codex-team/reactions/README.md

 ### Advanced settings
 By default module takes page url as module identifier, but it also can be specified manually by passing id to reactions constructor\
 (for example - case of one module, built in several pages with different urls)\
-in this case instance should be created this way:\
+in this case instance should be created this way
 ```
 new Reactions({parent: '', title: '', reactions: [], id: ''});
 ```